 Site Monitoring

-Site Monitoring is a paid add-on designed to help you detect and respond quickly to an outage on your website’s homepage by the domain.
+WP Engine monitors your server for uptime and outages, however if you’re looking to monitor an individual website for errors the Site Monitoring product extension is available.
+Site Monitoring is a paid product extension designed to help you detect and respond quickly to an outage on your website.

-With the Site Monitoring product, WP Engine will monitor selected sites on your account to confirm that your environments are accessible to visitors at their live domains.
-Notification alerts can also be configured to ensure you’re always in the loop, should any issue arise.
+With the Site Monitoring product, WP Engine will monitor selected sites on your account to confirm that your environments are accessible to users.
+Additionally, notification alerts can also be configured to ensure you’re always in the loop, should any issue arise.

 About Outages

-Site Monitoring detects outages on the homepage (such as a 404 or 500 error) and does not provide information regarding server-level outages.
-Therefore we also recommend signing up for platform status updates at wpenginestatus.com.
+Site Monitoring detects outages on the homepage (such as a 404 or 500 error) but does not provide information regarding server-level outages.
+Therefore, we recommend signing up for platform status updates at wpenginestatus.com as well.

 Detecting an Outage

-Site Monitoring pings the Primary domain of the selected Production environments once every five minutes.
+Site Monitoring pings only the Primary domain of the the Production environment, by default.
+For example, https://domain.com/

 is monitored, but an image used on that homepage https://domain.com/wp-content/images/image.png